 Steam Room vs. Sauna: What’s the Difference?

-#1: It’s Great for a Glowing Complexion
+It’s Great for a Glowing Complexion

-We’ve surely all done the DIY facial steam (bowls of hot water, tea towels over your head) to banish a few blackheads, and a steam room works in exactly the same way—just on a larger scale.
+We’ve surely all done the DIY facial steam (bowls of hot water, towels over your head) to banish a few blackheads, and a steam room works in exactly the same way—just on a larger scale.
 “Steam opens the skin’s pores and clears out any congestion,” explains Critchley.
 “Have you ever noticed that warm and healthy glow when you step out of the steam room?
 That’s because hot steam therapy increases peripheral blood flow, thereby improving your overall skin complexion.”

-#2: It Can Combat Problem Skin
+Steam Can Combat Problem Skin

-#3: It's a Brilliant Way to Detox
+Sweating is a Brilliant Way to Detox

 Sweating is one of the body’s key detoxification processes, helping to rid it of the things you no longer need.
 A good steam can help speed that whole process up, explains Hart, by increasing the body’s heart rate and temperature, thereby inducing more sweating.

-#4: Your Sinuses Will Thank You
+Your Sinuses Will Thank You

-#5: Goodbye Post-Workout Aches
+Goodbye Post-Workout Aches

 Just like saunas, steam rooms can help to loosen up stiff joints and sore, aching muscles by bathing them in heat.
 One study found both saunas and steam rooms to be particularly effective in helping speed up recovery after strength-training sessions—meaning that hitting the steam after blasting the weights could save you from those dreaded next-day DOMS (aka delayed-onset muscle soreness).

 It Could Help You Beat Stress

 Just like sinking into a warm bath after a long day, a steam room session could work wonders in helping you relax and calm your mind.
-Especially, says Hart, if you try a spa that infuses the steam with calming essential oils, such as lavender, rose or bergamot.
+Especially, says Hart, if you try a spa that infuses the steam with calming essential oils, like lavender, rose, or bergamot.
 Critchley also notes, “Steam rooms and sauna therapy have been used for centuries as a sanctuary of relaxation.
 It will help your body relax and reduce stress and tension, which is not only of benefit to your mind but also to those everyday aches and pains.”